-“Commercial Operation Date” is defined as when the Project has received: (1) Final Building Inspection and Certificate of Occupancy from the County Building Official; (2) Commercial Operation approval from the California Independent System Operator; and, (3) Permission to Operate from the San Diego Gas and Electric.
+(B) Annual Compensation

-A “Fiscal Year” means the period starting on July 1 and ending on the following June 30.
-For any Fiscal Year, or portion thereof, after issuance of a valid Construction Notice, Applicant shall pay annually to the Authority $30,000.00 (the “Base Rate”) for the Services.
-The Base Rate shall increase by two percent (2%) each Fiscal Year thereafter (i.e., the rate in effect for the prior Fiscal Year multiplied by 1.02 to obtain the following Fiscal Year’s rate).
+(1) For any Fiscal Year, or portion thereof, after Applicant has received the final building inspection and Certificate of Occupancy from the County Building Official, Applicant shall pay annually to County $30,000.00 (the “Base Rate”) for the Services.
+“Fiscal Year” means the period starting on July 1 and ending on the following June 30.
+After the first year, the Base Rate shall increase by three percent (3%) each fiscal year.

-Applicant’s duty to pay the Authority shall commence on the Commencement of Construction.
-Upon the receipt of a valid Construction Notice, the Authority shall: (aa) calculate the number of days remaining in the current Fiscal Year by determining the days from and including the date of the Commencement of Construction to and including the following June 30 (the “Remainder”); (bb) multiply the Base Rate times a fraction, the numerator of which is the Remainder, and the denominator of which is 365, which is equal to the proportionate amount due for the portion of the Fiscal Year in which Commencement of Construction begins (the “Stub Year Amount”); and (cc) calculate the rate applicable to the next following Fiscal Year by calculating the Base Rate times 1.02 (the “Following Year Rate“).
-The Authority shall calculate all of the above and give notice thereof to Applicant (“Compensation Notice”).
-Applicant shall pay the Stub Year Amount within thirty (30) days of receipt of the Compensation Notice, and shall pay, on or before July 1 of the next Fiscal Year, the Following Year Rate.
+(2) In Year 1, Applicant’s duty to pay County the Annual Compensation shall commence on the date the Applicant received the final building inspection and Certificate of Occupancy from the County Building Official.
+If the Certificate of Occupancy is issued on a date other than July 1, County shall prorate the Annual Compensation as follows: (a) calculate the number of days remaining in the current Fiscal Year by determining the days from and including the date of the Certificate of Occupancy is issued to and including the following June 30 (the “Remainder”); (b) multiply the Base Rate by a fraction, the numerator of which is the Remainder, and the denominator of which is 365, which is equal to the proportionate amount due for the portion of the fiscal year in which Certificate of Occupancy is issued (“Year 1 Amount”).

-b.
-Invoices
+(C) Invoices

-Within fifteen (15) days following Applicant’s delivery of the Construction Notice and Notice of Commercial Operation to the Authority, the Authority shall provide Applicant with an invoice setting forth the Compensation due pursuant to Section 4(a) above, including calculation of the Stub Year Amount.
-On or before June 1 of each year thereafter, the Authority shall deliver to Applicant an invoice setting forth the Annual Compensation amounts due for the next fiscal year pursuant to Section 4(b) above, and Applicant shall pay such amount to the Authority on or before July 1 of each year.
+Within thirty (30) days following issuance of any permit, County shall provide Applicant with an invoice setting forth the Initial Compensation pursuant to Section 4(A).
+Within thirty (30) days following the Applicant’s receipt of the final building inspection and Certificate of Occupancy from the County Building Official, County shall provide Applicant with an invoice setting forth the Annual Compensation due for Year 1 pursuant to Section 4(B).
+On or before June 1 of each year thereafter, County shall deliver to Applicant an invoice setting forth the Annual Compensation amount due for the next fiscal year pursuant to Section 4(B) above, and Applicant shall pay such amount to County on or before July 1.
+Any amount due to County, if not paid within thirty (30) days of when due, shall bear interest from the due date until paid at the rate of ten percent (10%) per annum.

-5. Installed Alternating Current Capacity

-Section 4 assumes that the County grants Applicant a Major Use Permit for the development of 90 MW AC and Applicant installs 90 MW AC (the “Installed Capacity Amount”).
-If the County grants Applicant a Major Use Permit for less than the Installed Capacity Amount or Applicant constructs less than the Installed Capacity Amount, the One Time Lump Sum Payment and Base Rate shall be revised proportionally downward by multiplying them by the “Actual Capacity Factor,” defined below:

-Actual Capacity Factor = Actual Capacity Amount / 90

-6. Approvals
+5. Approvals